Practice Exam Questions

 A boating license or certificate is required in almost every state.
 You’re making the right choice to take advantage of our online boating course and practice exam.
 The program and following course review quiz will ensure you know all of the basic safety skills and tips on how to properly operate a water craft or boat.

-You have reached the end of Chapter 1.
+You have reached the end of course.
 The questions below are for practice only.

 They have been selected to help you study and highlight some important information.